 - Filings.
 The Court will accept filings via email at the specific email addresses indicated in a region’s Notice to the Profession only for urgent matters or those identified in a region’s Notice to the Profession.
 Any materials filed via email must then be filed in paper format, with the requisite filing fee, at the court counter when regular court operations resume.

 - Parties should file Claims or Statements of Claims through the Civil Claims Online Portal.
 For matters that are not “urgent” or have not been identified to be dealt with in a region’s Notice to the Profession, counsel and parties are discouraged from physically attending courthouses to file documents in person.

 - Effective January 11, 2021, documents submitted electronically to the Court must follow a standard document naming protocol.

 - Time periods for steps in civil proceedings as established by statute, regulation, rule, bylaw or order of the Government of Ontario were suspended between March 16 and July 16, 2020.

 - The Court has also relaxed procedures related to commissioning affidavits.
 Where it is not possible for a commissioner to administer an oath in the presence of a deponent, the Court will accept affidavits commissioned by video.
+As of January 1, 2021, remotely commissioned affidavits are generally acceptable in Ontario.
 If it is not possible to commission an affidavit by video, an unsworn affidavit may be delivered to the Court, but the deponent must be able to participate in any telephone or videoconference hearing to swear or affirm the affidavit.